BarRaider/barraider.github.io/sdscreensaver.md

 ###### [For the rest of my projects and contact information, [click here](https://barraider.github.io) ]

 # Stream Deck Screen Saver
+Shows an image of your choice on your Stream Decks every time you lock your computer

 ## Version 1.4 released
 - Support for the Stream Deck Mini